Org Design Guide: Building an executive accountability chart

 If you read our article about organizational strategy, you'll know it's a "plan of action or policy designed to achieve a particular goal or set of goals."
 As such, it should be front and center of mind when going through an accountability planning process.

-Steps to creating an accountability chart:
+Steps to creating an executive accountability chart:

 1. Create your functional chart